Manishearth/manishearth.github.io/source/drafts/async.md

 ## 🗼 Tokio 🗼

-Tokio's basically a nice wrapper around mio that uses futures.
+Tokio's essentially a nice wrapper around mio that uses futures.
 Tokio has a core event loop, and you feed it closures that return futures.
 What it will do is run all the closures you feed it, use mio to efficiently figure out which futures are ready to make a step[^3], and make progress on them (by calling `poll()`).